Old-Farmer/im-autoswitch.nvim/README.md

 -- or

--- first register a mode(string). "insert" & "search" have already been used by default. local mode = "xxx" require("imas").register(mode)
+-- first register a mode(string). "insert" "search" "cmdline" "terminal" are all reserved local mode = "xxx" require("imas").register(mode)